ZooFarming/zoo-keeper-docs/pages/manual/market.en.md

 ![](/docs/image8.png)

 ## Buying an NFT
+*   Go to The Market (and choose ZooBoosters or Elixirs)
 *   Hover over the card you want to buy with your mouse and click on buy
 ![](/docs/buynft.png)
 *   Confirm the buy
 ![](/docs/buynft2.png)